When and Where: May 12, 2019 – Hooksett, N.H. (Penmen Stadium Tennis Courts)

 Score: Southern New Hampshire University 4, Queens (N.Y.)
 College 2

 Records: SNHU 17-3, Queens 14-8

-Graduate student Tiago Fernandes (Porto, Portugal) prevailed in a marathon No. 1 singles match to send the second-seeded Southern New Hampshire University men's tennis team to a 4-2 victory against third-seeded Queens (N.Y.)
+Graduate student Tiago Fernandes (Porto, Portugal) prevailed in a marathon No. 1 singles match to send the 50th-ranked and second-seeded Southern New Hampshire University men's tennis team to a 4-2 victory against third-seeded Queens (N.Y.)
 College in the NCAA East Regional II final Saturday afternoon, as the Penmen advance to the round of 16 in Altamonte Springs, Fla., for the first time in program history.

 - Fernandes defeated Cosme Jubera, 7-6 (11-9), 7-6 (7-4) at No. 1 to clinch the match.

 - Juniors Willem van Biezen (Sassenheim, The Netherlands) and Bas van Biezen (Sassenheim, The Netherlands) won both of their matches, as they clinched the doubles point with a 6-2 triumph over Jubera and Lucas Demuth at No. 1.
 Willem was a 6-3, 6-4 winner over Kareem Rashad at No. 2 singles, while Bas took down Richard Sec, 6-4, 6-3, at No. 4.

 - After grad student Miguel Marreiros (Portimao, Portugal) and freshman Fernando Torres (Trujillo Alto, Puerto Rico) rallied from down 3-0 to edge Sec and Rashad, 6-4, at No. 2 doubles, the van Biezens clinched the point to put the Penmen up, 1-0, in the match.